Cuers massacre: Perpetrator

 Éric Borel (/fr/, born 11 December 1978) was the son of Marie-Jeanne Parenti and Jacques Borel, who were both working in the military at the time of his birth.
 However, their liaison was rather short, and after they separated, Borel was sent to Jacques' parents in Limoges, where he stayed until he was five.
 When his mother, who had visited Borel only occasionally up to that time, began to live with Yves Bichet, she again took care of her son and brought him to their home in Solliès-Pont.

 Borel's mother was an authoritarian and a devoutly religious member of the Secours catholique.
 She mistreated and beat her son, who she believed to be a "child of sin".
-Borel never developed a close relationship with his mother's new companion, with whom he was said to have frequent rows and who reportedly also beat him on occasions.
+Borel never developed a close relationship with his stepfather, with whom he was said to have frequent rows and who reportedly also beat him on occasions.
 However, Franck and Jean-Luc Bichet, Yves Bichet's sons, stated that their father had always been nice to Borel, even building him a shack for his chickens and other animals he took home.

-When Borel broke his arm at the age of eight, he preferred to run away and hide rather than go home; he was eventually found shivering from pain.
-In this type of situation, Borel, who was known as a quiet and taciturn boy who kept to himself, grew up and developed an increasing admiration for the military.
+At age eight, Borel broke his arm while outside, deciding to run away instead of returning home.
+He was found shortly after, shivering in pain from his injury.
+By his teens, Borel was known as a quiet and taciturn boy who kept to himself and developed an increasing admiration for the military.
 He told lies about the heroic deeds of his father during the Indochina War and adored his stepbrother Franck Bichet, who served in the army.
-He had an affection for weapons and used to shoot sparrows with an air gun.
+Borel had an interest in firearms and used to shoot sparrows with an air gun.